mesosphere/universe/docs/tutorial/GetStarted.md

 It may throw some error if there are any unrecognized fields in the package files.
 Fix those error and re-execute the command until the build is successful.

-Now, we can run the universe server locally to test and install our package.
+Now, we can run the Universe server locally to test and install our package.

-#### Build the local universe server
+#### Build the local Universe server
 Build the Universe Server Docker image
 ```bash
 DOCKER_IMAGE="docker-user-name/universe-server" DOCKER_TAG="time-server" docker/server/build.bash